cdransf/cd-11ty/src/posts/2013/arcade-fire-reflektor-999.md

 ---
 date: '2013-09-04'
+title: 'Arcade Fire - Reflektor 9/9/9'
+description: "This sample sounds promising.
+I can't wait to hear more from Reflektor on the 9th."
 draft: false
-title: Arcade Fire - Reflektor 9/9/9
 tags: ['music']
 ---